Powerful Black History Reads: Recommended Books and Authors

 Publication Date: January 2021

 Maverick Carter is responsible for taking care of his mom while his dad is in prison.
 He follows in his dad’s footsteps by dealing for the gang, King of Lords, which is the only way he knows how to provide for his family.
 His life becomes more complicated when he becomes a dad at the age of 17.
-Purchase a copy here.
+Order a copy here.
+Concrete Rose is a Printz Honor Winner and an Amazon’s Teacher Pick.

 Title: The Hate U Give